astroChasqui/q2/README.md

 q2.specpars.solve_all(data, sp, 'solution.csv', 'Sun')
 ```

-Measure elemental abundances of a sample of stars with respect to the solar abudances (line-by-line):
+Measure elemental abundances of a sample of stars with respect to the solar abundances (line-by-line):

 ```python
 species_ids = ['CI', 'OI', 'BaII']